Robert A. Funk

-Robert A. "Bob" Funk Sr. (May 14, 1940 – July 15, 2025) was an American businessman, philanthropist, and rancher.
+Robert A. Funk Sr. (May 14, 1940 – July 15, 2025) was an American businessman, philanthropist, and rancher.
 He co-founded Express Employment Professionals, an employment agency company headquartered in Oklahoma City, and was a cattleman with a global business.
 A prominent figure in Oklahoma, he was known for his significant contributions to business, agriculture, and community development.

 Funk served as the chairman of the Federal Reserve Bank of Kansas City from 2006 to 2007 and as chairman of the Conference of Chairmen for the Federal Reserve Bank System in 2007.
 He owned various enterprises through his Express subsidiaries, including sports teams, and was a philanthropist who sat on the governing boards of several organizations.

 Early life and education

 Funk was born in Duvall, Washington, on May 14, 1940.
 Growing up on a small family farm, where he milked cows with his cousin, he developed an early interest in agriculture, entrepreneurship, and religion.
 His faith was a guiding principle throughout his life, leading him to study for a time as a minister, including six months at a seminary in Scotland.

 Funk was an alumnus of Seattle Pacific University and the University of Edinburgh.